gropaul/dash/README.md

 | `/query` | POST   | Execute an SQL query.           | **Header:** <br> - `X-Api-Key` (optional) – API key for authentication. <br><br> **Body (JSON):** <br> - `query` (string, required) – The SQL query to be executed. <br> - `format` (string, required) – Response format (`compact_json`). |
 | `/ping`  | GET    | Check if the server is running. |                                                                                                                                                                                                                                            |

-For detailed schema definitions and multipart handling, refer to the [API documentation](openapi.yaml) containing details on how to query files that are not (yet) stored in DuckDB by uploading them as multipart form data.
+For detailed schema definitions refer to the [API documentation](openapi.yaml).
+This also contains instructions on querying and uploading files using the HTTP API.
+For a reference client implementation have a look at the [Python test client](./e2e_tests/client.py).

 ## Development